 Basic Training at Waiouru

 Arthur Alsop describes his basic training experience in Waiouru, New Zealand.
-He remembers that basic training was for six weeks and then he went to core training for twelve weeks.
-It was during this time that he learned about driving trucks and auto mechanics.
+He remembers that basic training was for six weeks and being sent to core training for twelve weeks.
+He shares how it was during this time that he learned about driving trucks and auto mechanics.

 A Little Bit of Military History

 Arthur Alsop explains that he was taught military history in school so he knew a little bit about Korea.
-He had heard about the country in reference to it being invaded by Japan in the 1930's.
-While he knew this information, he didn’t know where Korea was located, just assuming that it couldn’t be far from Japan.
+He shares how he had heard about the country in reference to it being invaded by Japan in the 1930's.
+While he knew this information, he recalls not knowing where Korea was located and just assumed it could not be far from Japan.

 Why Would They Fight for This?

 Arthur Alsop remembers arriving into a really rough wharf on a hot day in June.
 He describes the “flimsy” houses that he saw.
 He said Seoul was bombed out.
-He asked himself a very important question- Why would anyone fight over a country like this?
+He shares how he asked himself a very important question- Why would anyone fight over a country like this?

 [Beginning of recorded material]